• Skip to primary navigation

 • You can use frozen shrimp

-• You can add pork or chicken
+• You can add pork, chicken, or any protein your family loves

 • You can make it a vegetarian mei fun